appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 > Keep in mind, that the `$methodInvocation->getContext()` method gives you access to component the advice has been declared, in our example this is the `Stateless Session Bean`!

-So if we want to log each call to a `Session Bean` method, we simply have to declare it by adding an annotation like
+So if we want to log each call to a session bean method, we simply have to declare it by adding an annotation like

 ```php
 <?php